savonia-cs/savonia-assignment-tool/README.md

 Contains commands

-- solution pack: to create a zip package of your solution.
+- `solution pack`: to create a zip package of your solution.
-- answers unpack: to unpack (unzip) all answers.
+- `submissions unpack`: to unpack (unzip) all answers.
 Typically each person's answer is in a zip file.
+- `submissions test`: to run tests on the submissions.
-- hash create: to create hash from selected file(s) in answers.
+- `hash create`: to create hash from selected file(s) in answers.
 Used to find duplicates.
-- hash compare: to find duplicates among the created hashes.
+- `hash compare`: to find duplicates among the created hashes.
-- hash open: to open duplicates in an editor (by default VS Code) for manual checking.
+- `hash open`: to open duplicates in an editor (by default VS Code) for manual checking.

 ## Usage